NKintis/Geoproject-docker/README.md

 ### Getting Started
 **Description**
 This repository contains scripts and a Dockerfile for downloading and preprocessing Sentinel-2 satellite images.
 The provided Python scripts facilitate the extraction of specific bands, projection conversion, and creation of a Spatio-Temporal Asset Catalog (STAC) for the processed data.
+**Key Features**
+* Automated download of Sentinel-2 images
+* Preprocessing steps for different bands and resolutions
+* Generation of a STAC catalog for organized data management
+* Compatible with Docker for easy deployment and reproducibility

 **Download Docker.**